RS Ranger Build Guide

 Mylar Sail Material

-Cut sail rectangle from mylar to plan dimensions.
+Cut the sail rectangle from your one piece material using the plan dimensions.

 -